theima/ein/README.md

 ###### map

-The map can be used to add additional properties to the object thats sent to the view template to create a new view.
+The map can be used to add additional properties to the object that's sent to the view template to create a new view.

 ###### onBeforeDestroy